jake-knerr/js-style-guide/README.md

   server-auth.js
 ```

-#### It is helpful to reference the parent folder names when naming a file.
+#### It may be helpful to reference the parent folder names when naming a file.

-Prepending parent folder names to a filename can help create a purposeful and unambiguous name.
-Don't blindly prepend parent folders; only do so when they are necessary to make the file's purpose clear or avoid ambiguity.
-Prepended folder names should be in the same order as they exist in the file hierarchy.
+Appending or prepending parent folder names to a filename can help create a purposeful and unambiguous name.
+Don't blindly add parent folders; only do so when they are necessary to make the file's purpose clear or avoid ambiguity.

-When prepending parent folder names, be flexible.
+When adding parent folder names, be flexible.
 It is fine to change plural to singular and vice-versa for names.
-Also, skip prepending folder names that do not provide helpful context.

 > Why?
 Parent folders provide context for a file.
-Thus, prepending the names mimics the folder hierarchy and the mental mapping for a file.
 It also prevents any ambiguity that may arise from files with similar purposes in different folders.

-> Why not append folder names?
-E.G. `auth-server.js` instead of `server-auth.js`?
-Because prepending folder names is more consistent with the folder hierarchy and the mental mapping for a file.
-Also, as a personal preference, I like having related files all having the same prefix.
+> Should I prepend or append folder names?
+Do whatever feels more natural.
+Prepending is more consistent with the folder hierarchy but may feel dissonant.

 ```
 /_ avoid - handlers is unclear_/
 /errors
-  /controllers
+  /validation
     handlers.js

 /_